AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - Considerations of clock drift, synchronization inaccuracies, and scheduling deadlines for each stream.

 Each entry in the GCL describes:

-A duration (expressed in microseconds, µs) during which the transmission gate remains in a specified state (open/closed).
+- A duration (expressed in µs) during which the transmission gate remains in a specified state (open/closed) for a particular traffic class.

-These durations repeat cyclically over the network hyperperiod.
+- These durations repeat cyclically over the network hyperperiod.

 TAS-Forge outputs the computed GCLs in the file output_GCL_matrix.txt, where: